-Is It Better To Lease or Buy Solar Panels ?
+Is It Better To Buy or Lease Solar Panels ?

 In 2014, 186,00 American homes went solar – over 50 percent more than just the year before – and 2015 looks like it will push those numbers even higher.
 The reliable solar panel has gotten cheaper, and that’s certainly a primary reason for the steady uptick in installations.
 Incentives on the national, state and local levels have driven the trend, too.
 But the kicker is that new financing options are making it easier and easier for homeowners to go solar.